abraunegg/onedrive/docs/USAGE.md

 This file does not get created by default, and should only be created if you want to change the 'default' operational parameters.

 See the [config](https://raw.githubusercontent.com/abraunegg/onedrive/master/config) file for the full list of options, and [All available commands](https://github.com/abraunegg/onedrive/blob/master/docs/USAGE.md#all-available-commands) for all possible keys and their default values.

+**Note:** The location of the application configuration information can also be specified by using the `--confdir` configuration option which can be passed in at client run-time.

 ### The default configuration file is listed below:
 ```text